johannesvollmer/signed-distance-field-rs/README.md

 distance field, given a binary image.
 The algorithm is inspired by the paper
 "The dead reckoning signed distance transform" by George J. Grevara (2004).

-On my laptop, the distance field of an image with 4096px x 4096px (16 Megapixels) containing a circle with radius of 6px in the center can be computed in about 0.927 seconds.
 Don't forget to compile in release mode!

 ## Features